Supreme Guide: Making an Online Photography Portfolio in 2023

 5. Take the Time to Narrow Your Selections

-It can be tempting to think you know best when it comes to choosing the photographs to add to your portfolio.
-But the truth is, most people are biased when it comes to their own work.
-And unfortunately, the photographs that you love may not resonate with your target audience as much as you’d hope.
+It can be tempting to think you know best when choosing the photographs to add to your portfolio.
+But the truth is most people are biased regarding their work.

-If youâre not careful with your photo selections, you risk showing work that doesnât matter to the people that visit your website.
+If you’re not careful with your photo selections, you risk showing work that doesn’t matter to the people that visit your website.
 This means a higher bounce rate and a lower conversion rate.

-- Second Opinion: have someone you know and trust narrow the bunch for you.
-Theyâll see your work from a different point of view than you and will have valuable insight into what works and what you might be missing.
+2. Second Opinion: have someone you know and trust narrow the bunch for you.
+They’ll see your work from a different point of view than you and will have valuable insight into what works and what you might be missing.

 Modula Gallery Plugin